ClimateSmartAgCollab/.github/profile/README.md

 Look at the [schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/) to learn what data your colleagues are collecting and to [add your own data schemas](https://climatesmartagcollab.github.io/Documentation-en/Data_Documentation/semantic_engine.html) to the search.

 Log in with your GitHub account and then participate in [discussions](https://github.com/orgs/ClimateSmartAgCollab/discussions) to connect with other ICT groups and the Data Hub team.
 You must be a member of this GitHub organization to see the discussions.

+# First steps
+* Bookmark the [learning site](https://climatesmartagcollab.github.io/Documentation/) which will be continually updated with new information.
+* Participate in a [discussion](https://github.com/orgs/ClimateSmartAgCollab/discussions), ask your colleagues questions, request help with data schemas.
+You must be a member of this GitHub organization to see the discussions.
+* Document data you are generating using the [Semantic Engine](https://www.semanticengine.org).
+Publish these schemas in the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/).
+* Discover what data other teams are collecting - browse the [Schema library](https://climatesmartagcollab.github.io/HUB-Harmonization/).
+* See an opportunity for similar data collection?
+Add it to the [discussions](https://github.com/orgs/ClimateSmartAgCollab/discussions).
+The Data Hub will help with data standards development.
+* New standards will be supported by the [Data Harmonizer](https://github.com/cidgoh/DataHarmonizer) in the future as they are developed.